rr1111/LuckyCracks_SmoothDark-OC-Theme_for-1.0.5/README.md

 <br><br>
 Direction / reboot icons are from Acidanthera's stock Syrah Theme as not all Icons were the right size for 1.0.5.
 OS, drive, tool and recovery, etc icon are ported.
-If I have time I might to a full port of all their themes.
+If I have time I might to a proper port of all their themes.

 Setup
 - Place Ressources folder in EFI/OC (should only need Image folder, other ressources are already from 1.0.5)